Braised Pork Belly

 Kaw Sach Chrouk

 An authentic and unforgettable, sweet and savory dish that’s good for your soul!
-Pork belly braised in a dark, thin, flavorful broth intensified with caramelized sugar, star anise, garlic and Kampot pepper alongside hard boiled eggs, roasted tofu and bamboo shoots.
+Pork belly braised in a dark, thin, flavorful broth intensified with caramelized sugar, star anise, garlic and Kampot pepper alongside hard boiled eggs, roasted tofu and tender bamboo shoots.
 One of my favorite dishes growing up.
 It will make your house smell good, your tongue dance, and your tummy happy.

 Total: 2hrs & 45min (prep 30min)